-- Non-steroidal anti-inflammatory drugs (NSAIDs).
+- non-steroidal anti-inflammatory drugs (NSAIDs)

+Although many people naturally carry H. pylori, it is not clear why the bacteria only cause ulcers in some people.
 H. pylori spread through food and water.
 They live in the mucus that coats the lining of the stomach and duodenum, and they produce urease, an enzyme that neutralizes stomach acid by making it less acidic.

 To compensate for this, the stomach produces more acid, and this irritates the stomach lining.
 The bacteria also weaken the defense system of the stomach and causes inflammation.
 Patients with peptic ulcers caused by H. pylori need treatment to get rid of the bacterium from the stomach, and to prevent them coming back.

-These drugs lower the stomach's ability to make a protective layer of mucus.
+They lower the stomach's ability to make a protective layer of mucus.
 This makes it more susceptible to damage by stomach acid.
 NSAIDs can also affect the flow of blood to the stomach, reducing the body's ability to repair cells.

-Other causes include:
+Other causes of peptic ulcers

 - Genetics: A significant number of individuals with peptic ulcers have close relatives with the same problem, suggesting that genetic factors may be involved.

-- Smoking: People who regularly smoke tobacco are more likely to develop peptic ulcers compared with non-smokers.
+- Smoking: People who regularly smoke tobacco are more likely to develop peptic ulcers when compared with non-smokers.